Indiana Online Sports Betting – Pending Launch of IN Mobile Sports Betting

 Is sports betting legal in Indiana?

-Yes – Gov. Eric Holcomb signed mobile and online sports betting into law on Wednesday, May 8, 2019.
+Yes – Gov. Eric Holcomb signed the bill for retail, mobile and online sports betting into law on Wednesday, May 8, 2019.

 Where will I be able to place a sports bet in Indiana when it does become legal?

 In the state’s 13 casinos/racinos handle sports betting as well as anywhere you can find an internet connection.

 What sports can I bet on?

 Most likely all professional and collegiate sports, including American, European and other international markets.

 When will sports betting in Indiana go live?

 The target launch date for mobile and online sports betting in Indiana is September 1, 2019.